Retractors play a pivotal role in facial plastic and facial cosmetic surgeries, including:

 This tool can be employed in facial plastic/cosmetic procedures.
 The instrument’s shaft is shaped to fit into the bony external auditory canal to discriminate between cartilage and bone.

-Plastic surgery of the face needs small and precise equipment, the koplight™ cordless surgical light retractor is both small and provides its own light source, making it especially useful for such surgeries.
+Plastic surgery and cosmetic surgery of the face need small and precise equipment.
+The koplight™ cordless surgical light retractor is both small and provides its own light source, making it especially useful for such surgeries.
 Contact us for more information on purchasing or becoming a distributor for us.